Red Ensign: United Kingdom (1801–present)

 A few years later (1867–1869), the Admiralty determined that the blue ensign charged with an appropriate badge in the fly would be used as the ensign by those ships in the armed, or public, service of the many British colonies.
 Most British colonies needed to use the blue ensign due to the fact that most had government vessels; some colonies, such as South Australia, had warships.
 As a result, the Blue Ensign was used throughout the Empire and thus became the model for the flags used by a number of colonies and former colonies in the British Empire.
 At the same time, the red ensign (which was designated in 1864 as the flag for merchant shipping) was used by merchantmen of those colonies or territories which obtained an Admiralty warrant.
 Warrants were issued, chronologically, to British North Borneo (1882), British East Africa (1890), Canada (1892), New Zealand (1899), British South Africa (1902), Australia (1903), British Somaliland (1904), Union of South Africa (1910), Newfoundland (1918), Indian Native States (1921), Cyprus (1922), Tanganyika (1923), Western Samoa (1925) and Palestine (1927).
 Those areas, notably including British India, that did not have an Admiralty warrant used the plain Red Ensign, although unofficial local versions of the Red Ensign were used.

 Today, Red Ensigns charged with the local emblem are available to be used by ships registered on several of the component registers of the Red Ensign Group: Bermuda, British Virgin Islands, Cayman Islands, Falkland Islands, Gibraltar, Guernsey, Jersey, and Isle of Man.

 Plain Red Ensign

 The plain red ensign is the civil ensign or merchant ensign of the United Kingdom.
 The flag has overall ratio of 1:2 with the Union occupying one quarter of the field and placed in the canton.

 Defaced Red Ensign

-Some government departments or public bodies fly red ensigns defaced with a badge or emblem, to form the ensign of United Kingdom.
-These are:
+Some public bodies or national institutions are authorised to fly red ensigns defaced with a badge or emblem.
+These include:

 The red ensign defaced with a specific club's badge or emblem is allowed to be hoisted as the national ensign by members of the following yacht clubs: